exist2021/tft/content/pages/Arc Internet - A Browser Built for Knowledge Workers.md

 categories:
 lastMod: 2022-08-14
 ---
 I have been feeling extremely restless because of the way safari and chrome have been slowing me down.
-While chrome supports most extension, I was hard pressed to find some convenient keyboard shortcuts which safari had but chrome doens't have.
-Then again, I could get keyboard shortcuts for extensions to work on safari.
+While chrome supports most extension, I was hard pressed to find some convenient keyboard shortcuts which safari had but chrome doesn't have.
+Then again, I couldn't get keyboard shortcuts for extensions to work on safari.

 Also, the multiple workspace in chrome is a bloody mess!
 I never could get it to work.
 So I was trying other bookmark managers but they were not completely native and felt like fish out of water.
 Until one fine day I got my beta invitation to check out [Arc Internet](https://thebrowser.company/) a new kind of browser from the Browser Company.